uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="espn-setup"></a>
 #### ESPN Setup

 ESPN has a public API, but it was just changed from v2 to v3, which introduced some variance to its functionality.
-At the present time it is also undocumented and subject to unexpected and sudden changes. *Please note, some of the data required to provide certain information to the report is not currently available in the Sleeper API, so a few small things are excluded in the report until such a time as the data becomes available*.
+At the present time it is also undocumented and subject to unexpected and sudden changes. *Please note, some of the data required to provide certain information to the report is not currently available in the ESPN API, so a few small things are excluded in the report until such a time as the data becomes available*.
 That being said, the missing data does not fundamentally limit the capability of the app to generate a complete report.

 * Retrieve your ESPN league ID.
 You can find it by looking at the URL of your league in your browser: